ljc2154/ADBS/Project1/README.txt

 Our query-modification method can be divided into 4 major steps:
 1. Document Term Score Compilation
 	a) Scores for all terms intially initialized to 0
-	b) Update the term score for each term in a document with Normalized Term Frequency
+	b) Update the term score for each term in the title and description of a document with Normalized Term Frequency
 		i) We do this for each document by incrementing each term's score by 1 divided by the document's term count (1/wordCt) for each term in the document's term list.
-	c) Update the term score for each term in a document with Inverse Document Frequency
+	c) Update the term score for each term in title/description of document with Inverse Document Frequency
 		i) We do this for each document by multiplying each term's score by log(docsReturned/idf).